glubian/connect-four-server/README.md

 This command:

-1. Reads all settings from `config.toml`
+1. Reads settings from `config.toml`
 2. Sets the address to `192.168.0.1`
 3. Sets the port to `443`
-4. Writes all changes to `config.toml`
+4. Writes a new `config.toml`, containing all settings

 Any options you set will override those read from the config.
 See `--help` for the list of all options.